Abussos10/EpyTodo/README.md

 EpyTodo offers the following features :
 &nbsp;&nbsp;&#x2611;&nbsp;&nbsp; User registration :
-<font size="10"> Users can create an account by providing their email, password, name, and firstname. </font>
+<font size="2">Users can create an account by providing their email, password, name, and firstname.</font>